Menu

 April 29, 2018

 September 29, 2018: Otis Rush passed away in Chicago.
 Rest in Peace, Otis.
-A celebration in his honor is being planned for his next birthday on April 29, 2019.
+A celebration in his honor was held at Space in Evanston, Illinois, on April 24, 2019.

 Otis' birth date

 April 29, 1934, is the usual birth date cited for Otis in his biographies and on his passport, but family members have told him it was 1935, and when he was enumerated for the census on April 5, 1940, under the name Junior Boyd, his age was listed as seven, which would indicate a 1932 birthdate if April 29 was his birthday.
-An old file card from the Chicago musicians' union shows it as 4-29-32.The first address for him on the card has xxxx's typed over it, but it's 4801 S. Indiana Ave., which many may recognize as the apartment building that housed Theresa's Lounge in the basement.
+An old file card from the Chicago musicians' union shows it as 4-29-32.The first address for him on the card has xxxx's typed over it, but it's 4801 S. Indiana Ave., which many may recognize as the South Side apartment building that housed Theresa's Lounge in the basement.
+Only one of his several addresses, by the way, was on the West Side, even though he is hailed as a creator of the West Side blues style--which has more to do with the locations of Cobra Records and many of the clubs he played in the 1950s and '60s.

 UPDATE:

-After conversations with his family and continuing genealogical research, I am 95% certain that Otis was born in 1932, based on the date he gave when he joined the Chicago musicians union, the 1940 census, and the fact that although the state of Mississippi has never been able to locate a birth certificate for him, they did find one for his younger sister Odie Mae from 1934.
+After conversations with his family and continuing genealogical research, I believe that Otis was most likely born in 1932, based on the date he gave when he joined the Chicago musicians union, census entries, and the fact that although the state of Mississippi has never been able to locate a birth certificate for him, they did find one for his younger sister Odie Mae from 1934.
 She and Otis always said he was two years older than her (also confirmed by the 1940 census).
 The confusion may have started in 1956 when Cobra Records billed him as a 21-year-old sensation.

 Otis’ wife Masaki says his previous passport under the name Otis Rush Jr. cited a birth date of 1933.